 This is the template for our commenting system.
 The comments are populated by executing the show_comments() function along with the comments associative array variable that we previously defined.

-The show_write_comment_form() function will output the form that visitors can utilize to write and submit comments.
+The show_write_comment_form() function shows the form that people can use to write and submit comments.

-That's everything we need to code in this file.
+And that's all the code we need for this file.
 The next step is to implement the commenting system on a webpage using AJAX.

 5. Implementing the Commenting System into our Webpage with AJAX